Covid-19 Coronavirus

 • a frontline health or social care worker

-• pregnant, see below
+• pregnant women, see below

 View the sections below with information for the public and information for professionals.